Which Bronze Age Civilization Would Be Better to Live In: Egypt or Mesopotamia? — Classroom Debate Activity

 1. Distribute the student instructions and go over them with the class.
 Distribute and go over the rubric.

-2. State the number of students per team (e.g. 6 teams of 3 and 2 teams of 4 for a class of 26 students) and assign or allow students to choose their debate topics and teams.
+2. State the number of students per team (e.g., 6 teams of 3 and 2 teams of 4 for a class of 26 students) and assign or allow students to choose their debate topics and teams.

-Tip: If your class size means that you will have some teams of 3 and some teams of 4, try to ensure that individual debates will be 3-on-3 or 4-on-4.
-It is ok if a debate must be 3-on-4, but be sure that the team with more speakers begins the debate.
+If your class size means that you will have some teams of 3 and some teams of 4, try to ensure that individual debates will be 3-on-3 or 4-on-4.
+It is okay if a debate must be 3-on-4, but be sure that the team with more speakers begins the debate.

 1. Distribute the graphic organizers and go over them with students.